🇦🇺 Australia

 Visa Pathways for Conveyancers

-VETASSESS (Vocational Education and Training Assessment Services) is the assessing authority for conveyancers.
-They evaluate whether your qualifications, work experience, and English proficiency meet the Australian standard for the occupation.
-Assessment is mandatory for both 482 and 186 visas.
+VETASSESS (Veterans' Education and Training Services) is the official assessing authority for conveyancers.
+They evaluate whether your qualifications, professional registration, and work experience meet Australian standards.
+A positive VETASSESS assessment is mandatory for both TSS 482 and ENS 186 applications—no visa sponsorship can proceed without it.

 Employer Sponsorship Requirements